How the rides are graded

 - Mountain bike (MTB) – These have chunky tyres, suspension, low gears for climbing hills, and probably a low saddle.
 This type of bike is designed for rough terrain, but could be used on-road if the ride isn’t long or fast.

 - Road bike – Lightweight with an emphasis on aerodynamics, usually with drop handlebars and smooth tyres.
-This type of bike is designed for speed on roads
+This type of bike is designed for speed on smooth roads

 For example, a mountain bike (chunky tyres, tough frame, etc) is the only type of bike suitable for off-road rides, but they’re no good for long and/or fast rides where their weight, knobbly tyres, low gearing and different riding position make them hard-work.